 Around the same time I began to question my running method and look into barefoot running resources, I received an email from Vibram FiveFingers asking me if I would like to try a pair of their barefoot running shoes.
-This is my Vibram FiveFingers Sprint review.
-I was also dealing with a hip misalignment, due to weak hip and gluteal muscles, so the timing was perfect.
+This is my Vibram FiveFingers Sprint Review.

+At the time, I was also dealing with a hip misalignment, due to weak hip and gluteal muscles, so the timing was perfect.
 I opted to try a veteran shoe from the company’s barefoot running line, the Vibram FiveFingers Sprint.
 I selected a blue and gray color scheme, to match my racing outfits.
-The Vibram FiveFingers Sprint retails for about $79.99.

 Vibram FiveFingers Sprint

 I was pleased to find strong stitching in the shoes, tight seams and solid bonding of the rubber sole to the fabric.
 In all a high-quality product.

 The shoes do fit very flat to the ground.
 There is not much of a heel.
 Just a bit of fabric in the heel of the shoe.
 You will feel your muscles and tops of your feet working in new ways when wearing these.

 I have heard too many stories of folks who used the shoes too much and then found themselves laid up.
-However, I have also been able to run in the Vibram FiveFingers Sprint while on a treadmill and I will continue to run in the shoes moderately.
+However, I was able to run in the Vibram FiveFingers Sprint while on a treadmill and continued to run in the shoes moderately.

 Disclosure: I am not compensated for product reviews, unless otherwise stated.
 I was given a free sample of the product in exchange for writing a Vibram FiveFingers Sprint review.
 All opinions and thoughts here are my own.
 Some links within this post are affiliate links.